yusi1/exwmconf/README.md

 # exwmconf
-Aiming to create a fully-reproducible and good looking EXWM environment based on the GUIX package manager.
+Aiming to create a fully-reproducible and good looking EXWM environment and the Guix package manager.